KohaILS/koha-manual-zh-cn/source/tools.rst

 |image387|

-To add news to either the OPAC, the Staff Client or a circulation
+To add news to either the OPAC, the staff interface or a circulation
 receipt:

 -  Click 'New entry'